-To start add fena account-account payments to your Shopify store, just follow the instructions below.
+To add fena account-to-account payments to your Shopify store, just follow the instructions below.

 Before you get started